ujwalapotluri/similarity-search-for-encrypted-images/README.md

 # similarity-search-for-encrypted-images
-It is a java based project for securing images over the cloud and retriving using similarity search.<br>
+It is a java based project for securing images over the cloud and retriving using similarity search.
 ### HARDWARE REQUIREMENTS
 System model : i3 <br>
 Hard Disk : 256 GB<br>